Strategic Exploration of Economic Mitigation through Renewable Energy

 Title: Strategic Exploration of Economic Mitigation Potential through Renewables (ExploRE)

-Commissioned by: German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU)
+Commissioned by: Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV)

-Overall term: 2018 to 2021
+Overall term: 2018 to 2022

 Indonesia has committed itself to achieving specific climate goals in line with the 2015 Paris Agreement (COP 21).
 Under the Nationally Determined Contributions (NDCs), Indonesia aims to reduce its greenhouse gas emissions by 29 per cent by 2030, or by as much as 41 per cent with international support.
 The energy sector is expected to contribute to a CO2 reduction of 314 million tonnes.
 In a joint effort to reach this goal, stakeholders in Indonesia are currently working on a strategy for the deployment of renewable energy technology that will bring both technical and economic benefits.

 Private sector investment in Renewable Energy (RE) is increased and economic and social development options are strengthened through the use of RE forreliable and sustainable energy supply.

 ExploRE bases its strategic approach on the study “Fundamentals for a Successful RE Deployment for Indonesia”.
 The study was part of the predecessor project LCORE-INDO from 2012 to 2018.
 ExploRE uses studies, innovative pilot projects, capacity-building measures and stakeholder engagements.

 ExploRE creates synergies between key stakeholders from the government, private companies, financial institutions and international organisations.